willmscaleb/Personal-Data-Projects/NFL Expected Fantasy Points/Completion Probability Model/README.md

 The XGBoost model was the winner on a scoring basis, but logistic regression provides a much simpler, faster and more interpretable solution that scored only slightly worse.
 Since, computational time isn't very important to me to minimize in this project (provided it isn't extremely long), I chose to proceed with the XGBoost model.

-Just for reference, these are the most important features my XGBoost model consider:
+For reference, below is a plot of the XGBoost model's top 10 most important features.
+As you can see, the model is very heavily weighted towards metrics describing depth of target, horizontal location of target, and field position.
 ![](Images/xgb_ft_imp.png)

 ## Output Sample